-Traffic generated by Stage 2A will be controlled through the gate on Sea Wall Road.
+Road traffic generated by Stage 2A and Stage 2B will be controlled through the gate on Sea Wall Road.
 Heavy vehicle movements will be generated by the delivery of materials, equipment, and plant to the MBD Site Compound and transport of stockpiled material to the Emplacement Cell Construction Site.